Graduate School, Tokyo University of Social Welfare

 - Total number of students

-Become a Highly Qualified Professional in the Fields of Clinical Psychology, Social Work and Child Care through Positive Research
+Become a Highly Qualified Professional in the Fields of Education, Social Work and Child Care through Positive Research

 The program also helps students study Japanese language and culture as needed for their research.
 It is expected that a student who has completed the program would enter the Graduate School of Tokyo University of Social Welfare as regular students.
 Typically, the program lasts one year.